RajeshLalwani/Hall_Booking_And_Management_System/README.md

 # Hall Booking and Management System 🏢

 A web-based application developed using **ASP.NET** and **SQL Server** that helps manage hall bookings, track availability, and organize event schedules efficiently.
-The system is designed for administrators and users to manage bookings, customer details seamlessly.
+The system is designed for administrators to Authenticate Users, Manage Hall Bookings, Add, Update OR Remove Hall Data, Manage Customer Details  Seamlessly.

+It Allows Users to View All Available Halls For Booking, Book the Avialable Hall and Discuss further Detail via Contacting Admin / Owner and Explore All the Available Halls After Registration / Login Authentication.

 ## 🚀 Features